How To Get Affordable State Sponsored Therapy in Tennessee

 - Have a qualifying mental health diagnosis

-- Have a household income at or below 138 percent of the Federal Poverty Level
+- Have a household income at or below 138 percent of the federal poverty level

 - Borderline and other personality disorders

-- Post-traumatic stress disorder and other trauma-related disorders including dissociative disorders
+- Post-traumatic stress disorder and other trauma-related disorders, including dissociative disorders

 - Obsessive-compulsive disorder, panic disorder, generalized anxiety disorder, social anxiety disorder, and other anxiety disorders